 Halifax's waterfront is a tourist playground of pubs, shops, museums, craft markets and outdoor concerts.
 In fact, the city's student population ensures a lively pub and bar scene well beyond the waterfront district.

 Most tourist attractions are located downtown and can be reached on foot.
 Visitors who want to explore more widely should consider booking a tour or hiring a car, as the public transport system is not comprehensive.
 Travellers should note that some attractions only open in the summer months.

 This museum has one of Canada's finest collections of both ship models and ship portraits, as well as the world's largest assemblage of wooden artefacts from the Titanic.
 In addition to a collection…

-This site in Clam Harbour Road, Lake Charlotte, is owned and operated by the community.
-It features 13 rescued and restored buildings illustrating rural village life in Nova Scotia in the 1940s.
-Local…
+This site in Clam Harbour Road, Lake Charlotte, is owned and operated by the community, and features 13 restored buildings that illustrate rural village life in Nova Scotia in the 1940s.
+Local people…